rongstat/SMAI/README.md

 The directory `Data` contains several example datasets for demonstrating our methods.

-The directory `R Codes` includes R scripts for analyzing the example datasets, and for reproducing the numerical results in the manuscript.
+The directory `Analysis - R Codes` includes R scripts for analyzing the example datasets, and for reproducing the numerical results in the manuscript.

 The directory `Python Code` includes Python implementation of the method.